In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WP themes in its directory, but you can easily browse hundreds of WP themes and search through their theme categories using their dropdown “Themes” menu …
+Creative Market doesn’t just sell WP themes in its marketplace, but you can easily go through all of their themes for WordPress and search through their theme categories using their dropdown “Themes” menu …

-Browse through hundreds of quality premium themes crafted by independent WordPress theme developers in the Creative Market themes directory here:
+Browse through hundreds of great premium WP themes crafted by independent WordPress theme developers in the Creative Market marketplace here:

 Mojo Themes

-(click on the images above to see more themes at Mojo)
+(click on the images above to see all themes at Mojo)

 According to their website …